-- The conditions of mining leases issued by the DRG (Division of Resources and Geoscience, previously Division of Resources and Energy [DRE]), under the NSW Mining Act, 1992 (e.g. Consolidated Coal Lease [CCL] 703, Mining Lease [ML] 1610, ML 1702, Coal Lease [CL] 379 and Mining Purpose Lease [MPL] 320). - The Metropolitan Coal Mining Operations Plan 1 October 2012 to 30 September 2019 approved by the DRG. - The conditions of Environment Protection Licence (EPL) No. 767 issued by the NSW Environment Protection Authority (EPA) under the NSW Protection of the Environment Operations Act, 1997.
-Revision of the EPL will be required prior to the commencement of Metropolitan Coal activities that differ from those currently licensed. - The prescribed conditions of specific surface access leases within CCL 703 for the installation of surface facilities as required. - Water Access Licences (WALs) issued by the NSW Department of Primary Industries Water (DPI Water) (now the Department of Industry - Crown Lands and Water Division [CLWD]) under the NSW Water Management Act, 2000, including WAL 36475 under the Water Sharing Plan for the Greater Metropolitan Region Groundwater Sources 2011 and WAL 25410 under the Water Sharing Plan for the Greater Metropolitan Region Unregulated River Water Sources 2011. - Mining and workplace health and safety related approvals granted by the NSW Resources Regulator and WorkCover NSW. - Supplementary approvals obtained from WaterNSW (previously the Sydney Catchment Authority [SCA]) for surface activities within the Woronora Special Area (e.g. fire road maintenance activities).
+- The conditions of mining leases issued by the NSW Division of Resources and Geoscience (DRG), under the NSW Mining Act, 1992 (e.g. Consolidated Coal Lease [CCL] 703, Mining Lease [ML] 1610, ML 1702, Coal Lease [CL] 379 and Mining Purpose Lease [MPL] 320). - The Metropolitan Coal Mining Operations Plan 1 October 2012 to 30 September 2019 approved by the DRG. - The conditions of Environment Protection Licence (EPL) No. 767 issued by the NSW Environment Protection Authority (EPA) under the NSW Protection of the Environment Operations Act, 1997.
+Revision of the EPL will be required prior to the commencement of Metropolitan Coal activities that differ from those currently licensed. - The prescribed conditions of specific surface access leases within CCL 703 for the installation of surface facilities as required. - Water Access Licences (WALs) issued by the NSW Department of Primary Industries Water (now the Department of Industry - Water) under the NSW Water Management Act, 2000, including WAL 36475 under the Water Sharing Plan for the Greater Metropolitan Region Groundwater Sources 2011 and WAL 25410 under the Water Sharing Plan for the Greater Metropolitan Region Unregulated River Water Sources 2011. - Mining and workplace health and safety related approvals granted by the NSW Resources Regulator and WorkCover NSW. - Supplementary approvals obtained from WaterNSW for surface activities within the Woronora Special Area (e.g. fire road maintenance activities).